yeojz/diff-immutability-helper/README.md

 # diff-immutability-helper

-> Creates a diff between 2 JavaScript objects, allowing you to mutate one object to another using immutability-helper.
+> Creates a diff between 2 JavaScript objects, allowing you to mutate one object to another using immutability-helper

 [![npm package][npm-badge]][npm-link]
 [![Build Status][build-badge]][build-link]